Ataxia123/Notes/Data/Research/Wiki/Scientific_Method_Framework.md

 >[!cue] #Research Build a Knowledge Base:

--> Using the question as a guiding light, start aggregating and relating information to create a  [[Wiki]] using research notes.
+-> Using the question as a guiding light, start aggregating and relating information to create a  [[Data/Research/Wiki/Wiki]] using research notes.

 This section is where you gather information and evidence to answer your research question.
 This involves conducting a literature review, which is an examination of scholarly materials related to your research question.